 Setbacks, obstacles and difficult (or ‘tricky’) situations are a part of life.
 Curveballs are always around the corner.
 If things have been smooth-sailing for a while, you can bet that there’s something around the corner coming to just add some unwanted “excitement” to your life.
 That’s one of the defining characteristics of life.
 However, as humans, we can never accept or get used to this.
 We are taken aback, shell-shocked and deeply disappointed when our curveballs reach us.
 It’s like we’re new to this life thing and we feel greatly offended that life would allow such things to be our portion.
 We blame God for sleeping on the job, overlooking us or willfully punishing us, undeservedly so.
 But in a fallen world, there can be no perfection.
 And if not you as the receiver of some of life’s lemons, then who?

 The other gag is, you are beating yourself up for being exactly what a decent human being is meant to be: loving, trusting, vulnerable, and kind.
-So someone played or betrayed you; let you down in deeply disappointing ways, or transgressed your personhood in unimaginable ways.
+So someone played or betrayed you, let you down in deeply disappointing ways, or transgressed your personhood in unimaginable ways.
 Guess what?
 They’re the horrible or suspect human being here, not you.
-And we then build walls and take these traumas to our next relationships or social settings, and we’re quite frankly, unbearable.
+And we then build walls and take these traumas into our next relationships or social settings, and we’re quite frankly, unbearable.
 We allow those experiences to define and fundamentally change us, for the worse.
 We act in ways that then block happiness and joyful and better experiences from coming our way.
 In other words, we become our own worst enemies.
 Sometimes, growth is learning to separate your issues (monkeys) from the other person’s.
 Do not agree to wear and go around being burdened by someone else’s shit.
 I had to use this word for emphasis.
 Cos you got enough other doodoo that rightfully requires your emotional investment.
 Trust.
 And it is quite okay to walk away from that kind of encounter without being conflicted or feeling guilty about it.
 And it takes some level of awareness again, about how life works and things happen.
-It is simply your misfortune to have been collateral damage in a crazy person’s storyline, or it was going to be your portion; BUT, what is it that you were meant to take away from it?
-Everything teaches us something, and the lessons may be quite unrelated to the nature of the shitstorm, or its merits.
-God is simply hijacking a scenario to teach you His own thing, and divert your path towards a better or different ending.
+It is simply your misfortune to have been collateral damage in a crazy person’s storyline, or it was going to be your portion – BUT, what is it that you were meant to take away from it?
+Everything teaches us something, and the lessons may be quite unrelated to the nature of the shitstorm or its merits.
+God is simply hijacking a scenario to teach you His own thing, and divert your path towards a better or different ending/understanding.
 Means to an end vibes.
 And so I can understand why some of us are often thrown by these lessons or scenarios.
 Cos you’re like, “But how does it all add up with regards to how I got here in the first place?”.
-In other words, how is the person that’s placed their doodoo on me a part of the final outcome?
-The wisdom is, sometimes they’re not.
+In other words, how is the person or situation that’s resulted in me being in some hectic shitstorm a part of the final outcome?
+The wisdom is, sometimes they’re/it’s not.
 Yours is to grab your lessons and go.
 The other key/plug is that you take it as an opportunity to reaffirm yourself, against all odds.
 Tell yourself, “I’m not a fool – I did a good thing by trusting.
-I will continue to love wisely, but give people the benefit of the doubt; trust them when they show signs of trustworthiness and lead with an open heart.
-I am loving, kind, and able to humble myself and be vulnerable, for the sake of relationship-building”.
+I will continue to take risks, or love (wisely), but still give people the benefit of the doubt, trust them when they show signs of trustworthiness and generally, lead with an open heart.
+I am smart, loving, kind, and able to humble myself and be vulnerable, for the sake of relationship-building”.
 Then recognize shortcomings – yours and theirs.
 And if theirs tip the scale and are intrinsically at the core of things going wrong, call it what it is – they messed up.
 Identify their “issues” and refuse to own them or adopt a narrative of what happened that says you were to blame, in any way, shape of form.

 And if it’s you that needs to change, do the work.
 Pray, read up on that subject that is your weak point, speak to trusted confidantes, get people in your life that are capable of speaking sense and who have an uncompromised moral compass, and get to practicing being the new you.
 And be easy on yourself – it won’t JUST happen overnight.
 But you will grow; you’ll change; you’ll get to a higher plane of being, and you will gradually come to settle into a more mature, wiser, happier, content and better self.
 But remember, right after you conquer one thing, there’s another coming right around to “rock your world”, LOL.
 But take heart, you are better equipped now, and what doesn’t kill you, ought to make you stronger.